Name: Ramy Ashour

 But his achievements in 2012 set him apart from his contemporaries: With a record unequalled since the eras of Pakistan legends Jahangir Khan and Jansher Khan, Ashour made the final of each Tour event he competed in – winning five, including the Australian Open, US Open, Hong Kong Open, and the World Championship in December.

-And the 25-year-old from Cairo began 2013 in dazzling style by winning the Tournament of Champions in New York after powering back from two games down to beat Frenchman Gregory Gaultier in the final at Grand Central Station.
+And the Cairo phenomenon kept it up in 2013 – first by winning the Tournament of Champions in New York after powering back from two games down to beat Frenchman Gregory Gaultier in the final at Grand Central Station.

-In the next two PSA World Series events of the year – the North American Open in Virginia and the Kuwait PSA Cup in Kuwait – Ashour extended his remarkable run, winning both titles.
+In the next two PSA World Series events of the year – the North American Open in Virginia and the Kuwait PSA Cup in Kuwait – Ashour again triumphed.
 In the former he beat defending champion James Willstrop in the semis and former champion Nick Matthew in the final – and in Kuwait Ramy recovered from 0/2 down in the quarters against Shabana before claiming successive wins over Gaultier and Willstrop.

-Furthermore, the April PSA world rankings revealed the highest points average ever recorded – Ashour’s 1,872.50 total being more than 700 above his nearest rival!
+After a gap of two full years, Ashour reclaimed the world number one ranking in January – and in April registered the highest points average ever recorded, his 1,872.50 total being more than 700 above his nearest rival!

-"The latest PSA World Tour rankings certainly reflect the remarkable consistency Ramy is showing on the PSA World Tour," said PSA COO Lee Beachill.
-"For any player to put together an unbeaten run of 36 matches in the era is incredible, particularly given the very high standard and depth currently on the Tour.
+"The latest PSA World Tour rankings certainly reflect the remarkable consistency Ramy is showing on the PSA World Tour," said PSA COO Lee Beachill at the time.
+"For any player to put together such an unbeaten run in the era is incredible, particularly given the very high standard and depth currently on the Tour.